OilCan/Ropeburn/README.md

 # Ropeburn

+An inbox for Pull Requests!

-A tool to reduce friction around pull requests.
+Lets reduce friction around pull requests.

 ## What friction?